shapirodaniel/stackathon-project/README.md

 -users should be able to generate production schedules at least 2 pay periods out to be able to schedule labor as efficiently as possible

 -users should be able to "hook" into these generated production schedules and pipe results in a useful way to their inventory management system -- or, if they don't have one, the platform should offer suggested ordering patterns

+### even more eventually ...

+-user inputted reactions to production builds' "correctness" should be gathered in order to inform the time-temperature model that are used to create projected production schedules